-2. Homeless

-"Homeless" means:
+2. Verification of "Homeless" in the City of San Diego:

-- 1) Moving from an emergency shelter; or - 2) Moving from Transitional Housing; or - 3) Currently Homeless which means: - a) An individual who lacks a fixed, regular, and adequate nighttime residence; or - b) An individual who has a primary residence that is: - i) A supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and Transitional Housing for the mentally ill); or - ii) An institution that provides temporary residence for individuals intended to be institutionalized or; - iii) A public or private place no designated for, or ordinarily used as, a regular sleeping accommodation for human beings.
+- 1) Moving from an emergency shelter; or - 2) Moving from Transitional Housing; or - 3) Currently Homeless which means: - a) An individual who lacks a fixed, regular, and adequate nighttime residence; or - b) An individual who has a primary nighttime residence that is: - i) A supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and Transitional Housing for the mentally ill); or - ii) An institution that provides temporary residence for individuals intended to be institutionalized; or - iii) A public or private place not designated for, or ordinarily used as, a regular sleeping accommodation for human beings.